Chinese Billionaire Convicted in U.N. Bribery Scandal

 MANHATTAN (CN) — Less than a day into deliberations, a New York jury on Thursday threw the book at a Chinese billionaire convicted of bribing two powerful ambassadors to advance his vision of United Nations conference center in Macau.

-The jurors filed into a federal courthouse just five miles south of U.N. headquarters in Manhattan, where they found real estate mogul Ng Lap Seng guilty of all six charged counts of bribery, conspiracy, money laundering and violations of the Foreign Corrupt Practices Act.
+Interrupting some seven hours of internal debate on Thursday afternoon, the jurors filed into the Thurgood Marshall Courthouse’s ceremonial courtroom just five miles south of U.N. headquarters in Manhattan.

+The panel of nine men and three women said little before the foreman pronounced six guilty counts against real estate mogul Ng Lap Seng, including charges of bribery, conspiracy, money laundering and violations of the Foreign Corrupt Practices Act.

 Already owning a prodigious portfolio including 130 affiliated companies, the jury found that Ng corruptly sought to add a crown jewel development: a U.N. conference center for developing nations to meet every year in Macau, a vision that he believed would be for Asia what Geneva had been for Europe.